Peterborough Power Station

 The power station, as seen from the central tower of Peterborough Cathedral.

-Peterborough Power Station is a 360MW gas-fired power station at Eastern Industry, Fengate in the city of Peterborough, Cambridgeshire in the United Kingdom.
+Peterborough Power Station is a 360 MW gas-fired power station at Eastern Industry, Fengate in the city of Peterborough, Cambridgeshire in the United Kingdom.
 It employs around forty people.

 The power station was commissioned in December 1993 with construction starting in January 1991.
 It is currently owned by Whitetower Holdings UK Limited, an affiliate of Rockland Capital, LP after a £20M agreement was made with Centrica Energy officially owned by Centrica PB Ltd. Peterborough Power Ltd, the station's original operating name, was bought by Centrica Plc from Dallas-based TXU Corp. in October 2001.
 Centrica was created in 1997 when British Gas Plc demerged into Centrica Plc and BG Group Plc; it owns the rights to the British Gas name for use in the domestic market.

 A previous coal-fired power station in Peterborough was located on the north side of the river, on the site of what is now the Rivergate shopping centre.
 Demolished in the mid 1980s, all that remains is its substation on the other side of the river, directly south from the power station's former site.

 Technical specifications

 Peterborough is a CCGT type power station that runs on natural gas.
-The two General Electric Frame 9E gas turbines, each producing 118MWe which connect to a heat recovery steam generator powered by exhaust gases at 530 °C (986 °F) which leads to one steam turbine running at 3,000 rpm.
-The generators on the gas turbines have a terminal voltage of 14kV and are rated at 161MVA.
+The two General Electric Frame 9E gas turbines, each producing 118 MWe which connect to a heat recovery steam generator powered by exhaust gases at 530 °C (986 °F) which leads to one steam turbine running at 3,000 rpm.
+The generators on the gas turbines have a terminal voltage of 14 kV and are rated at 161MVA.

 The installation produces enough power for two cities the size of Peterborough.
-Including the steam turbine, it has a thermal efficiency of 48% with a total thermal input of 790MW.
-The plant has a black start 2.9MW diesel generator and connects to the National Grid at 132kV.
-It is used for base load and peak load, where it can temporarily produce 400MWe, although actual power depends on local humidity and temperature.
+Including the steam turbine, it has a thermal efficiency of 48% with a total thermal input of 790 MW.
+The plant has a black start 2.9 MW diesel generator and connects to the National Grid at 132 kV.
+It is used for base load and peak load, where it can temporarily produce 400 MWe, although actual power depends on local humidity and temperature.
 The chimneys are 197 feet (60 m) and 148 feet (45 m) high.